gorj00/Angular-Docs/README.md

 ```

 ## # Projecting Content with ng-content
 By default, everything placed in beetween the opening and closing tag of your own component will be ignored.
-This can be changed thanks to **ng-content** tag.
+This can be changed thanks to a directive **ng-content** (that looks like a HTML tag).

+It serves as **a hook** that can be placed in the component to **mark the place** for Angular, where it should add any content it finds between opening and closing tag of the component selector tag.

 **1. step**
   - In component 1 **.html file**, add **ng-content** opening and closing tag where the content is uspposed to be rendered:
 ```html